Kessler syndrome: Avoidance and reduction

-Potential triggers
+Potential concerns

+An analysis that determined the 50 "statistically most concerning" debris objects in low Earth orbit determined that the top 20 were all SL-16 upper stages.

 The Envisat satellite is a large, inactive satellite with a mass of 8211 kg that orbits at 785 km, an altitude where the debris environment is the greatest—two catalogued objects can be expected to pass within about 200 m of Envisat every year—and likely to increase.
 Don Kessler predicted in 2012 that it could easily become a major debris contributor from a collision during the next 150 years that it will remain in orbit.

-SpaceX's Starlink program raises concern among many experts about significantly worsening the possibility of Kessler Syndrome due to the large number of satellites the program aims to place in LEO, as the program's goal will more than double the satellites currently in LEO.
+SpaceX's Starlink program raises concerns about significantly worsening the possibility of Kessler syndrome due to the large number of satellites the program is placing in LEO, as the program's goal will more than double the satellites currently in LEO.
 In response to these concerns, SpaceX said that a large part of Starlink satellites are launched at a lower altitude of 550 km to achieve lower latency (versus 1,150 km as originally planned), and failed satellites or debris are thus expected to deorbit within five years even without propulsion, due to atmospheric drag.

+Current status

+In 2023, Anelí Bongers and José L. Torres calibrated an economic model to estimate an aggregate threshold value of 72,000 satellites to prevent a Kessler syndrome scenario and explore space debris' unique negative externality, noting that space debris is unique from other forms of pollution due to its direct effect on capital assets.
+The authors emphasize that the model is simplified and does not distinguish between LEO and GEO, stating "this figure should be considered as a first approximation to the economic capacity of space in terms of the number of a representative satellite," and encouraged further economic analysis of space activities to inform debris mitigation policies.

+In 2024, Jon Kelvey noted in an overview article that "the scientific community hasn't yet reached a consensus about whether the Kessler Syndrome has begun, or, if it has not begun, how bad it will be when it starts.
+There is consensus, however, that the basic concept is sound and that the space community needs to clean up its act."